sigedu-org/website/_posts/2019-04-16-sigedu-newsletter-3.md

 Hi Everyone,

 with the BEA14 deadline fast approaching, we hope you are planning to submit your papers to the workshop!
-Besides the final call for papers for BEA 14, we have several other updates for you:
+Besides the final call for papers for BEA14, we have several other updates for you:

 - BEA14 Final Call for Papers
 - Results of the GEC Shared Task 2019